guregu/null/README.md

 Will marshal to the zero time if null.
 Uses `time.Time`'s marshaler.
 Can unmarshal from `pq.NullTime` and similar JSON input.

+#### zero.Float32
+Nullable float32.

+Will marshal to 0 if null.
+0.0 produces a null Float32.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullFloat32` JSON input.

+#### zero.Float64
+Nullable float64.

+Will marshal to 0 if null.
+0.0 produces a null Float64.
+Null values and zero values are considered equivalent.
+Can unmarshal from `sql.NullFloat64` JSON input.

+#### zero.Int
+Nullable int.

+Will marshal to 0 if null.
+0 produces a null Int.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullInt` JSON input.

+#### zero.Int8
+Nullable int8.

+Will marshal to 0 if null.
+0 produces a null Int8.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullInt8` JSON input.

+#### zero.Int16
+Nullable int16.

+Will marshal to 0 if null.
+0 produces a null Int16.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullInt16` JSON input.

+#### zero.Int32
+Nullable int32.

+Will marshal to 0 if null.
+0 produces a null Int32.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullInt32` JSON input.

+#### zero.Int64
+Nullable int64.

+Will marshal to 0 if null.
+0 produces a null Int64.
+Null values and zero values are considered equivalent.
+Can unmarshal from `sql.NullInt64` JSON input.

+#### zero.Uint
+Nullable uint.

+Will marshal to 0 if null.
+0 produces a null Uint.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullUint` JSON input.

+#### zero.Uint8
+Nullable uint8.

+Will marshal to 0 if null.
+0 produces a null Uint8.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullUint8` JSON input.

+#### zero.Uint16
+Nullable uint16.

+Will marshal to 0 if null.
+0 produces a null Uint16.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullUint16` JSON input.

+#### zero.Uint32
+Nullable uint32.

+Will marshal to 0 if null.
+0 produces a null Uint32.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullUint32` JSON input.

+#### zero.Uint64
+Nullable uint64.

+Will marshal to 0 if null.
+0 produces a null Uint64.
+Null values and zero values are considered equivalent.
+Can unmarshal from `zero.NullUint64` JSON input.

 ### Bugs
 `json`'s `",omitempty"` struct tag does not work correctly right now.
 It will never omit a null or empty String.
 This might be [fixed eventually](https://github.com/golang/go/issues/4357).